rickellis/ArchMatic/README.md

 ### Copy local themes to system

-In order for some windows to recognize our theme choice we need to copy:
+In order for some XFCE system windows to recognize our theme choice we need to copy:

     ~/.local/share/themes/*